How to buy Emeco Holdings (EHL) shares

 Have Emeco Holdings 's shares ever split?

-Emeco Holdings 's shares were split on a 1:10 basis on 18 November 2018.
-So if you had owned 10 shares the day before before the split, the next day you'd have owned 1 share.
+Emeco Holdings 's shares were split on a 1:10 basis on 19 November 2018.
+So if you had owned 10 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Emeco Holdings shares – just the quantity.
 However, indirectly, the new 900% higher share price could have impacted the market appetite for Emeco Holdings shares which in turn could have impacted Emeco Holdings 's share price.

 Emeco Holdings share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Emeco Holdings 's is 2.02.
-This would suggest that Emeco Holdings 's shares are significantly more volatile than the average for this exchange and represent a higher risk.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Emeco Holdings 's is 1.9866.
+This would suggest that Emeco Holdings 's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Emeco Holdings overview